Dvirco1234/validation-vue/README.md

 The `<VForm>` component emits the following event:

-- **submitForm**: Emitted when the form is submitted.
+- **@submitForm**: Emitted when the form is submitted.
 The event handler receives a boolean value indicating the form's validity (true for valid, false for invalid).
+- **@submitStart**: Emitted when start form submition.
+This event can be used to trigger actions such as showing a loading indicator or disabling the form during submission.

 ## Properties